tomohisa/Dev0227/SchoolManagement/SchoolManagement.Playwright/README.md

 - `add-student-modal-*.png`: The Add Student modal dialog
 - `add-student-form-*.png`: The Add Student form after filling in the details
 - `students-page-after-*.png`: The Students page after adding a student
+- `teachers-page-before-*.png`: The Teachers page before adding a teacher
+- `add-teacher-modal-*.png`: The Add Teacher modal dialog
+- `add-teacher-form-*.png`: The Add Teacher form after filling in the details
-- `students-table-after-*.png`: The Students table after adding a student
+- `teachers-page-after-*.png`: The Teachers page after adding a teacher
-- `classes-page-before.png`: The Classes page before adding a class
+- `classes-page-before-*.png`: The Classes page before adding a class
-- `add-class-modal.png`: The Add Class modal dialog
+- `add-class-modal-*.png`: The Add Class modal dialog
-- `add-class-form.png`: The Add Class form after filling in the details
+- `add-class-form-*.png`: The Add Class form after filling in the details
-- `classes-page-after.png`: The Classes page after adding a class
+- `classes-page-after-*.png`: The Classes page after adding a class
+- `classes-page-before-assign-teacher-*.png`: The Classes page before assigning a teacher
+- `assign-teacher-modal-*.png`: The Assign Teacher modal dialog
+- `assign-teacher-form-*.png`: The Assign Teacher form after selecting a teacher
+- `classes-page-after-assign-teacher-*.png`: The Classes page after assigning a teacher
+- `classes-page-before-assign-student-*.png`: The Classes page before assigning a student
+- `assign-student-modal-*.png`: The Assign Student modal dialog
+- `assign-student-form-*.png`: The Assign Student form after selecting a student
-- `classes-table-after.png`: The Classes table after adding a class
+- `classes-page-after-assign-student-*.png`: The Classes page after assigning a student
+- `final-state.png`: The final state of the application after all operations
 - `error-*.png`: Screenshots taken when an error occurs

 Additionally, the test outputs detailed information to the console, including: